 Our Career Services office is here to help all students from freshmen to seniors to even graduate students.
-Come in early in your university career and re-visit often!
-It is never too early to get started!
+Come visit early in your university career and re-visit often.
+It is never too early to get started.

 Services and Resources Offered in Career Services:

 For more information, please visit their web page at: http://www.astate.edu/a/careers/